Older Workers Benefit Protection Act: Everything You Need to Know

 When an older worker waives their rights to sue an employer, they must use the correct language and follow required safeguards that have been outlined by the Older Workers Benefit Protection Act.
 Failure to follow these guidelines may result in the waiver being rejected.
 Once the waiver has been signed, it means that the older employee is agreeing to not take any legal action against their employer.
 This includes filing an age discrimination lawsuit.
 In exchange for the waiver, the employer will generally give their employee an incentive for voluntarily leaving the company.

 Traditionally, staff-cutting programs have targeted older workers over other employee groups.
-The reason that older workers were more frequently terminated in these programs is because they usually received more benefits and were paid more than to younger workers.
+The reason that older workers were more frequently terminated in these programs is because they usually received more benefits and were paid more than younger workers.

-When an older worker has been given the option to sign a waiver of their rights for an incentive, the OWPA allows them to take 21 days to decide if they will accept.
+When an older worker has been given the option to sign a waiver of their rights for an incentive, the OWBPA allows them to take 21 days to decide if they will accept.
 However, this only applies to waivers that have been offered individually.
 When a group waiver is offered, each employee in the group is granted a 45-day period to decide if they will sign.
-Also, if an employee is unsure about their decision to sign the waiver of their rights, the OWPA allows them seven days to revoke their acceptance.
+Also, if an employee is unsure about their decision to sign the waiver of their rights, the OWBPA allows them seven days to revoke their acceptance.